Toko Ekambi: Lyon sign Cameroon forward on loan from Villarreal | Goal.com

 Welcome, Karl!🔴🔵pic.twitter.com/l3iaP8hu86

-Lyon confirmed their option to sign the 27-year-old on a permanent deal for around €11 million as they continue their chase for European football next season.
+Lyon confirmed their option to sign the 27-year-old in a permanent deal for around €11 million as they continue their chase for European football next season.

 After Tuesday's French League Cup game against Lille, Toko Ekambi is in line to make his Lyon debut on Sunday when Rudi Garcia's side host Toulouse.